-Although the new Medical Device Regulation (MDR) is now officially effective (in co-existence with the Medical Device Directive, MDD) we’ve noticed that some companies are well on their way with the transition (mostly EU companies) but there seems to be only a small percentage of US companies that has actually started to transition from MDD to the MDR.
-Especially for Regulatory Affairs (RA) managers this might be frustrating because they are well aware that from short-term perspective sticking your head in the sand, in the long run, might cost you serious money.
-Here’s why.
+Although the new Medical Device Regulation (MDR) is now officially effective (in co-existence with the Medical Device Directive, MDD) we’ve noticed that some companies are well on their way with the transition (mostly EU companies) but there seems to be only a small percentage of US companies that

 For those who haven’t yet had the time to investigate what (mandatory) changes the future holds in the Medical Device field, we can summarize it as follows: requirements regarding your product are increasing and becoming stricter.
 Examples are requirements regarding, risk classification, clinical evidence, Economic Operators, and Post-Marketing Surveillance.
 All currently certified Medical Devices (MDs) must be re-certified in accordance with these new requirements.